flowthought/scratch/README.md

 # scratch

-A place to try out stuff
+A place to try out stuff.
+Anything and everything.
+New languages, new projects.